 There are no magic bullets and no secret systems that will allow you to win at gambling.
 The only proven way to win is by playing the optimal strategy for the game you are playing.
 The optimal strategy for any game is derived through statistical analysis by professional gaming mathematicians and authors.
 I have links to many of these authors’ books and websites, and i’ve drawn upon their collective knowledge to present this basic overview of advantage play.

-Our internet casino sponsor the casinosites365.com is among the best in the business, with a reputation for great software and customer service.
+Our internet casino sponsor is among the best in the business, with a reputation for great software and customer service.
 I have carefully chosen only those casinos that offer the lowest house advantage for the game you want to play, along with generous bonus offers and comps.
 I also have links to software programs that will help you practice your strategy and perfect your game before heading to the casino.

 This article covers the most popular casino games, as listed below.
 More games will be added over time, or as requested.
 But for serious gamblers, the games below are the only ones you’ll want to play, due to their popularity, low house edge and/or high comp rate.
 If you’re looking for information on Texas Hold’em, check out my other articles on various topics including Basic Hold’em.